Elizabeth Parr-Johnston: Employment & Immigration Canada

 In 1979, Parr-Johnston won a political appointment as the Chief of Staff to Ron Atkey, the Canadian Minister of Employment and Immigration during the short-lived Conservative minority government.
 Among her many accomplishments at the Ministry, Parr-Johnston was involved in the secret extraction of six American Embassy workers who escaped to the safety of the Canadian Embassy in Tehran during the Iran hostage crisis.

 Mount Saint Vincent University

 In 1991, Parr-Johnston was installed as the 8th President and Vice-Chancellor of Mount Saint Vincent University in Halifax, Nova Scotia.
-She served a full five-year term, leading Canada’s only university dedicated primarily to the education of women.
-On June 16, 1995, coinciding with the 21st G7 summit taking place in Halifax, Parr-Johnston awarded an honorary Doctor of Letters to First Lady of the United States of America, Hillary Clinton, a fellow alumna of Wellesley College.
+She served a full five-year term, leading Canada's only university dedicated primarily to the education of women.
+On June 16, 1995, coinciding with the 21st G7 summit taking place in Halifax, Parr-Johnston awarded an honorary Doctor of Letters to First Lady of the United States, Hillary Clinton, a fellow alumna of Wellesley College.
 The mount has established an endowed scholarship in the name of Parr-Johnston.